idrissrasheed/Brazil-Conflict-Analysis/README.md

 print(fat_by_conflict_type)
 ```

-6. Grouping fatalities by subconflict type, plotting a bar chart of fatalities by subconflict type, and adding the number of fatalities to each plot point.
+6. Group fatalities by subconflict type, plotting a bar chart of fatalities by subconflict type, and adding the number of fatalities to each plot point.

 ```python
 # Group fatalities by subconflict type